Land / Lot Information

-In addition to deer, we have also seen Rio Grande turkey and wild pigs on the ranch.
-The terrain and clumpy grass provide an ideal for bobwhite quail as well.
+In addition to deer, we have also seen Rio Grande turkey, wild pigs and quail on the ranch.
+The terrain and clumpy grass provide an ideal habitat for bobwhites.
 Migratory dove hunting should be good in the fall around the tanks, as there are lots of dove in the pasture year around.

 A set of working pens is by the ranch entrance.
 Electricity and a Red River water line are in place here too, so it is ready to set up a deer camp.
 A couple of older barns on the land, but are falling down and of no use.

 For more information or to see this ranch in person, contact agent/owner Benjamin Belew at cell phone (940) 357-9940.